Meet Dr. Jiang

 First Year Seminar: Chinese Medicine, Fengshui, and Martial Arts

-Reader for a course in Chinese philosophy (Spring Semester 1993).
+1993: Reader for a course in Chinese philosophy, University of California at Berkeley

 Knowledge, Culture, and Chinese Philosophy - A Study and Translation of Zhang Dongsun's Works (New York: Gobal Scholarly Publication, 2014).